logicalclocks/hops-docs/docs/user_guide/hopsworks/kafka.rst

 **Create a Kafka topic and schema**

 The next step is to create a Kafka topic that the sample spark streaming application will produce to and consume from.
-To create a topic, we use the Kafka service available in the Hopsworks UI.
+To create a topic, we use the Kafka service available in Hopsworks.

 * Step 1: From the project box on the landing page, select a project
 * Step 2: Click on the `Kafka` tab and the topics page will appear